i18next/i18next-parser/README.md

 A simple command line and gulp plugin that lets you parse your code and extract the translations keys in it.

+The idea is to parse code files to retrieve the translation keys and create a catalog.
+You can use the command line or run in the background with Gulp while coding.
+It removes the pain of maintaining your translation catalog.

 ## Features

 - Parses a single file or a directory (recursively or not)